Sunday, October 21, 2018

 On La Salle's trip back up the Illinois River, he passed the deserted village of the Kaskaskia but later saw two Illinois Indians and the principal chief, Chassagoac.
 The chief promised La Salle that he would send corn to the French at Fort Crevecoeur.

 Before La Salle left Fort Crevecoeur, he had sent Hennepin, Michel Accault and "the Picard" to explore the Illinois River south of the Peoria village.
 They left on February 29 and met a returning party of The Illinois hunters who invited them to turn about, but the explorers paddled on toward the mouth of the river.
-At a distance of two leagues from the mouth, Hennepin's party found a village of Tamaroa consisting of 200 families.
+Hennepin's party found a village of Tamaroa consisting of 200 families at a distance of two leagues from the mouth.
 They informed Hennepin that their main village, however, was west of the Mississippi and six or seven leagues below the mouth of the Illinois River."
 It would seem that the Tamaroa was just starting to reoccupy the Illinois County when Hennepin made contact with them.
 The Tamaroa was hiding not only from the Iroquois but also from the Sioux.
 After reaching the mouth of The Illinois River, the Hennepin party turned north and paddled up the Mississippi.
-On April 11, they met a war party of 120 Sioux who was traveling south in thirty-three bark canoes and searching for the Tamaroa and Miami.
+On April 11, they met a war party of 120 Sioux who were traveling south in thirty-three bark canoes and searching for the Tamaroa and Miami.
 Thus, The Illinois was caught between two powerful enemies: the Iroquois and the Sioux.
 With two such resolute foes, the days of The Illinois were numbered.

 Tonti approached the Iroquois party only to be stabbed and severely injured before he could make his peace proposals.
 Negotiations were carried on for several days, and meanwhile, The Illinois hurriedly constructed some fortifications, but on September 19, Tonti learned that the Iroquois were bent on destroying The Illinois.
 When they heard this, The Illinois fled south along The Illinois River to join their women, and Tonti moved north toward Green Bay.
 Upon learning that The Illinois had departed, the Iroquois gave vent to their rage by burning the village and desecrating the cemetery.
 Graves were dug up, the bones were strewed about, and the bodies, which The Illinois had placed on scaffolds in the trees, were pulled down.
 Even the fields of corn were destroyed.